 STEM and construction toys for 7 year old boys

-Their PRO L line adds a new dimension to the play and looks so modern and cool!
 The leveled-up stronger, more powerful magnetic sticks attach to metal balls (the balls are not magnetic, however they are a choking hazard for young kids as they are like marbles) .
-They have transparent blue plastic inserts to create gorgeous geometric builds.
+They have transparent blue plastic inserts to create aesthetic geometric builds.

-The set is geared toward ages 8+, making it a “big kid” toy that M can grow into.
-He was totally capable of assembling the builds himself following the instructions, and then adapting and creating his own.
+The set is geared toward ages 8+, making it a “big kid” toy that the boys grow into.
+M was totally capable of assembling the builds himself following the instructions, and then adapting and creating his own, even at age 7.

 If you’re looking for an insanely cool STEM project kit at a lower price point, with quicker projects, we fell in love hard and fast with Solar Bots.
-While last year’s STEM kits became “mommy & me dates”, this year M did not want to wait for me to get to it as we had planned so he just started on his own.
+M was a pro at assembling these himself at age 7.

-The kit is simple enough that he can do it independently – a huge win for all of us.
-The official age recommendation is 6+ with help, 9+ independently.
-M is very technical and a good reader, and at seven he can do it on his own.
-He has successfully built the three bots he tried (you can build a total of eight).
+The official age recommendation for this set is 6+ with help, 9+ independently.
+M is very technical and a good reader, and at seven he was able to do it on his own.
+He successfully built the three bots he tried (you can build a total of eight).
 For kids with less patience/building skill, you may want to try this at closer to the recommended age, or plan it as a together project.

 The kit uses the same solar unit that you put together and the outer parts are interchangeable.
 The sun powers the bots, making it a strong lesson in solar power as well as the engineering aspects of the bots!

-Best creative birthday gifts for 7 year old boys
+Best creative & Educational birthday gifts for 7 year old boys

 The tools and projects don’t 100% go together (I paired it – you might need need other tools, adult intervention, etc) but they make a great gift as a pair or separately.